 The traditional school year at Goshen College consists of two semesters and a May term.
-There is no charge for on-campus May term classes if students are full time in both fall and spring semesters.
+There is no tuition charged for on-campus May term classes if students are full-time in both fall and spring semesters.
 Commencement is scheduled between spring semester and May term.
 Summer SST units leave at the beginning of May term.

 - Master of Business Administration

 - Doctor of Nursing Practice

 The M.B.A. program is offered in collaboration with Bluffton University, Canadian Mennonite University, and Eastern Mennonite University.
 The DNP program is offered in collaboration with Eastern Mennonite University.

 A graduate-level sustainability leadership semester at Merry Lea Environmental Learning Center is also offered in conjunction with Anabaptist Mennonite Biblical Seminary in Elkhart, Indiana.

 A separate graduate course catalog is available online and also from the Registrar’s Office.
 See goshen.edu/catalog/